 Depending on when in the week you choose to update your reflection questions, they may not go into effect until the following week.
 If the reflection 'period' has already started (typically mid-week), meaning that the new reflections are public for the team to fill out early, your updates will not go into effect until the next week of reflections.
 Because of this, we suggest that you make your reflection updates early into the week (or late into the week prior) to ensure that they become active when you want them to.

 At Koan, we highly suggest that you create custom reflection questions to maximize the value of reflections and to increase engagement for your team.
 There are two main ways to do this:

-- Create a team-specific reflection question that gathers project or department specific data.
-This is typically a recurring question and functions to help customize the reflection for your team's projects and needs.
+Create a team-specific reflection question that gathers project or department-specific data.
+This is typically a recurring question and function to help customize the reflection for your team's projects and needs.
 This question can be asking about a departmental win, a reflection on a specific project, etc.

-- Create one-time ice breaker questions that improve reflection engagement and increase team bonding.
+Create one-time ice breaker questions that improve reflection engagement and increase team bonding.
 This is likely a series of one-time questions that you change on a weekly basis.
-Having a fun or silly question helps to alleviate the the reflection experience and also motivates teammates to complete their reflection as well as to read and engage with teammates' reflections so that they can see their colleagues' answers.
+Having fun or silly question helps to alleviate the reflection experience and also motivates teammates to complete their reflections as well as to read and engage with teammates' reflections so that they can see their colleagues' answers.